adrianpike/maquis/client/README.md

 ---

 Doing;
- [ ] Refactor the whole preact setup
+ [ ] Refactor the whole thing.
+  [X] Extract all the backend into some classes.
+  [ ] Rewrite the frontend to be more modular and actually design it.
  [ ] Message encryption
+  [ ] Symmetric w/PSK
  [ ] Key handling;
   [ ] Generation
   [ ] Export PEM
   [ ] Import PEM

 To Do;
  [ ] Test framework
- [ ] websocket mode when coming from commbloc includes metadata about underlying transport [ ] Request Ack setting
+ [ ] Tighter integration with commbloc as a websocket backend [ ] Request Ack setting
  [ ] Retransmit
+ [ ] Crypto Modes
+  [ ] Sign
- [ ] Message signing
+  [ ] Encrypt for Target
  [ ] Error state handling
   [ ] Unable to decrypt
   [ ] Malformed receive
  [ ] Save last N messages in LocalStorage
+ [ ] Offline mode
  [ ] Clear messages
  [ ] Hard wipe
  [ ] Automated testing & deployment.
- [ ] Fork Webjack to support HDLC & 1200 AFSK correctly
+ [ ] Rewrite Webjack
  [ ] Fancier Key Handling
   [ ] QR Export
   [ ] QR Import

- [ ] Diffie-Hellman for asymmetric crypto
+Crypto Modes
+---

+Symmetric with Bidirectional keyloading
+ - Easiest and lowest effort basic crypto.
+ - Why bidirectional?
+If a clever threat actor grabs a device, they'll exfil the key anyway.
+   Symmetric is fairly useless, but it at least works.

+Asymmetric with preshared PKI